About your flying instructor:

 For my sixteenth birthday, my parents gave me a 20 minute introduction lesson on a Cessna 172, this was my first time in a real aeroplane but I was comfortable and familiar in the cockpit from the start.

 I also thank my first part-time job to that study, It was at the Aviodome museum Schiphol.
 There I learned more about the history of aviation and discovered my true affection for these old-timers.
 The next year I attended a PPL-course and flew my first solo on the Tecnam P92E before I could drive a car.
+The year was 2001 though, so at 9/11 I saw my dreams shattered and I had to quit flying for a while.

 In 2009 I had enough hours to become a flying instructor and did the 5 months course at Wings over Holland.
 I chose this school for their high quality standards and good reputation.
 The instructors: a former F-16 display pilot of the Royal Netherlands air force, a chief pilot on Boeing 767 and two aerobatic champions.